Top 10: E-ink book e-readers with big screen

 2023.
 Pocketbook Inkpad 4 gets 7.8-inch screen

 Pocketbook announced the release of a new ereader called the Pocketbook Inkpad 4.
 It has a 7.8-inch E Ink Carta 1200 screen and a frontlight with temperature control.
-It has 32GB of storage space, built-in speakers for audiobooks and text-to-speech, and it’s waterproof with an IPX8 rating.
-Other specs for the PocketBook InkPad 4 include a USB-C port, a rotation sensor, a dual-core processor, it has WiFi and Bluetooth, and it has a 2000mAh battery.
+It has 32GB of storage space, built-in speakers for audiobooks and text-to-speech and it’s waterproof with an IPX8 rating.
+Other specs for the PocketBook InkPad 4 include a USB-C port, a rotation sensor, a dual-core processor, it has WiFi and Bluetooth and it has a 2000mAh battery.
 The overall design of the PocketBook InkPad 4 looks quite nice, though, with similar characteristics to the design of the PocketBook Era, which is actually really nice all except for the horribly washed-out screen.
 The newer E Ink Carta 1200 screens have better contrast, but it doesn’t matter when they add a cloudy flush front layer over the top of it.

 2021.
 New PocketBook InkPad Lite 970 has cheap 9.7-inch E Ink Screen

-PocketBook has introduced the PocketBook InkPad Lite, a new budget ereader equipped with a 9.7-inch E Ink Carta screen.
-Set to be released in autumn 2021, the device is expected to be priced at $299, making it the most affordable large-screen ereader on the market by approximately $50.
-However, the PocketBook InkPad Lite is raising eyebrows due to its peculiar screen choice.
-PocketBook has opted for the cheapest screen available, featuring a resolution of 1200 x 825, which is the same resolution used by 9.7-inch E Ink screens over a decade ago.
-This results in a pixel density of only 150 ppi.
-In comparison, the Likebook P10 offers a superior screen with 200 ppi and is only slightly more expensive.
-Furthermore, the Likebook P10 boasts an upgraded quad-core CPU with 2GB of RAM and runs on a more versatile Android operating system.
+PocketBook has introduced a new e-reader featuring a 9.7-inch E Ink Carta display, named the PocketBook InkPad Lite.
+It’s essentially a budget-friendly e-reader with a large screen, slated for release in autumn 2021.
+The price is rumored to be $299, making it the most affordable large-screen e-reader on the market by about $50.
+The PocketBook InkPad Lite is somewhat unusual in 2021 because PocketBook chose to use a low-cost display with the same 1200 x 825 resolution that 9.7-inch E Ink screens had over a decade ago.
+This results in a resolution of only 150 ppi.
+Even the Likebook P10 offers a better screen with 200 ppi and is just about $50 more expensive, featuring an upgraded quad-core processor with 2GB of RAM and a more versatile Android OS.

 2018.
 Onyx Boox Euclid 9.7 inch e-reader is now available